TheoDgb/LiveMusicalInstruments/README.md

     - The public IP of your Minecraft server with `:3000`
     - Your Minecraft username (so the sound propagates from your player in-game)
     - The name of your MIDI device retrieved in step 2
-    > By default, the plugin in configured for an Alesis Crimson II drum kit.
+    > By default, the plugin is configured for an Alesis Crimson II drum kit.
 You can configure your own device by editing `ǸOTE_MAP` (only modify the numbers, not the names).
 Other parameters can also be customized if needed.
 5. Install the `LiveMusicalInstruments.jar` into the `plugins` folder of your Minecraft server and start your server once to generate the config file in `plugins/LiveMusicalInstruments/`.
 Edit if needed (remember to restart the server after each change).
 6. Download the `LiveMusicalInstrumentsPack.zip` resource pack.
 For custom kits:
     - In your resource pack, under `assets/minecraft/sounds/drums/`, create your own folder following the same structure and naming convention as `drum_kit_default`.
     - Then, in `assets/minecraft/sounds.json`, add your custom audio files by following the `drum_kit_default` example.
-    - Update your custom kit name in `config.yml`.
+    - Configure your custom kit in `config.yml`.
 7. Run in Minecraft `/live start drums`, then launch `LiveMidiToMinecraft.py`.
 A message should appear in Minecraft chat confirming that you are connected and ready to play.
 (All players must have the resource pack installed in order to hear you perform.)